parcelLab-archive/edi-iftmin/README.md

 ediParser.inspectEdi(edi);
 ```

-*Quick sidenote*: You can drop files you want to inspect in `test/testfile` and run `cd test && node test.js` to use our prepared inspector.
+*Quick sidenote*: You can drop files you want to inspect in `inspect/files` and run `cd inspect && node .` to use our prepared inspector.

 This will print a structure of the EDI file to your console showing all messages, e.g. like this: